Old-age pensions operating under the earlier rules - ZUS

-The amount of unemployment benefits, training allowances or scholarships paid from the Labour Fund for the period of documented incapacity for work is also included in the abasis for old-age pension.
+The amount of unemployment benefits, training allowances or scholarships paid from the Labour Fund for a period of documented incapacity for work is also included in the pension assessment basis.

-To establish the assessment basis, first ZUS aggregates the amounts of the contribution assessment bases and the amounts of the aforementioned benefits for each of the selected calendar years.
-Then ZUS calculates the ratio of each of these total amounts to the annual amount of the average wage/salary announced for a given calendar year.
-The result is expressed in percentages.
-Then the arithmetic mean of these percentages is calculated.
-It is the assessment basis index (which may amount to a maximum of 250%).
-At the end ZUS multiplies the base amount by this index.
+In order to establish the assessment basis, ZUS sums up the assessment basis of contributions and of the benefit in each year from the selected calendar years.
+It then calculates the ratio between each of the amounts so obtained and the annual amount of the average wage/salary for the given calendar year; this ratio is expressed as a percentage.
+ZUS then calculates the arithmetic average of the values obtained.
+It constitutes the assessment basis index (which may amount to a maximum of 250%).
+Finally, ZUS multiplies the base amount by this index.

-The base sum equals 100% of the average wage/salary from the preceding calendar year, reduced by the compulsory social insurance contributions deducted from earnings of the persons insured.
-The base sum is fixed from 1 March of each year.
+The base amount equals 100% of average wage/salary from the preceding calendar year, reduced by the compulsory social insurance contributions deducted from earnings of persons insured.
+It is determined every year with effect from 1 March.

 From 1 March 2021 to 28 February 2022 the base amount equalled PLN 4,512.41.
 Whereas from 1 March 2022 it is PLN 4,944.79.